 Emily Christiansen

-Emily Christiansen is a sophomore Journalism major with a Media Production minor at Bethel University in St.Paul, Minnesota.
+Emily Christiansen is a junior Organizational Communication major with a Journalism minor at Bethel University in St.Paul, Minnesota.
 She is seeking an internship for the summer of 2026 in the Twin Cities.

 Articles